loanstreet-usa/react-interview/README.md

 # Assignment

-Please complete in any order whichever features or questions you wish.
-If you're doing this on-site, it's not expected that everything is completed within an hour.
-When complete, just submit a PR.
-Thank you!

-## Features

 * Add validation so that a deal isn't created unless all fields are entered.
 Display errors when a field is missing or contains bad data.

 * Add ability to remove deals from the `DealsTable` (interface up to you).